szquchen/water_4b_correction/src_fit/Readme.md

 The main program that performs the fitting, using DGELSS from LAPACK.
 So a linear algebra library such as MKL is needed to run this program.

 ### input_batch
-The input parameters for the fitting, such as the name of data file, the number of data points, number of coefficients, etc.
+The input parameters for the fitting, such as the name of the data file, the number of data points, number of coefficients, etc.

 ### Running the program
 Use the Makefile to compile the code (change the compiler and flags if needed), and then